fabulous-dev/FSharp.Mobile.Templates/README.md

 ### Build

-To build and test templates from package use `dotnet pack`:
+To build and test the templates locally:

 ```
 $ dotnet pack -c Release